 The Rotunda was nearly demolished in 1969 after the Maryland Casualty Company outgrew the four-story building.
 They considered erecting a larger office building in its place, but developer Bernard Manekin convinced the company to turn it into a retail and office space.
 The result was one of Baltimore's first adaptive reuse projects and grew to include a shopping mall, movie theater, office spaces, and a grocery store.

-In 2005, the shopping center had already fallen into decline and New Jersey based developer Hakemian and Company bought the property.
+In 2005, the shopping center had already fallen into decline and New Jersey based developer Hekemian and Company bought the property.
 They began planning a mixed-use redevelopment project on the site that would transform the historic location into an upscale residential/commercial campus.
 The project stayed in the planning phase for eight years due to a national recession and community concerns.
 A coalition of neighborhood councils formed the Mill Valley Community Council to push back against the new development.
 Amongst a number of concerns, community leaders felt that the new Rotunda was not being designed to serve neighborhood residents and that new retail stores would take business away from the local establishments on Hampden’s "Avenue."

-In September 2013, Hakemian and Co. broke ground on the site.
+In September 2013, Hekemian and Co. broke ground on the site.
 The construction will bring new retail and living spaces to the Rotunda, as well as parking garages.
 Supporters argue that the development will breathe new life into the Rotunda and revitalize the struggling shopping mall inside, and according to the project’s website, "will mark the return of a Baltimore landmark."